certbot/certbot/docs/using.rst

 ==========

-When processing a validation Certbot writes a number of lock files on your system to prevent multiple instances from overwritting each other's changes.
-This means that two instances of Certbot will not be able to run in parallel.
+When processing a validation Certbot writes a number of lock files on your system to prevent multiple instances from overwriting each other's changes.
+This means that be default two instances of Certbot will not be able to run in parallel.

-Since there's no one single cross-platform place for these lock files, Certbot will write a lock file for all of the directories it uses.
+Since the directories used by Certbot are configurable, Certbot will write a lock file for all of the directories it uses.
 This include Certbot's ``--work-dir``, ``--logs-dir``, and ``--config-dir``.
 By default these are ``/var/lib/letsencrypt``, ``/var/logs/letsencrypt``, and ``/etc/letsencrypt``